jiangyao-scu/MEANet/README.md

 ## To Test
 * Download the [testing dataset](https://github.com/kerenfu/LFSOD-Survey) and have it in the 'dataset/test/' folder.
-* Download the [already-trained MEANet pytorch model](#trained-model-for-testing) and have it in the 'trained_weight/' folder.
+* Download the already-trained [MEANet model](#trained-model-for-testing) and have it in the 'trained_weight/' folder.
 * Change the `weight_name` in `test.py` to the model you want to evaluated.
 * Start to test with
 ```sh